base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 ![cdp-allowlist-contracts.png](../../assets/images/gasless-transaction-on-base/cdp-allowlist-contract.png)

 :::note Use your own contract
-We will be using this [simple NFT contract]deployed on Base mainnet for our example.
+You will be using this [simple NFT contract]deployed on Base mainnet for our example.
 Feel free to use a contract of your choice.
 :::

 ### Global & Per User Limits:

 Scroll down to the “Per User Limit” section

-We can set a Paymaster policy that specifies either a specific dollar amount or a number of UserOperations.
-We can enable a 'limit cycle' that allows this policy to refresh every week.
+You can set a Paymaster policy that specifies either a specific dollar amount or a number of UserOperations.
+You can enable a 'limit cycle' that allows this policy to refresh every week.
 This feature enables applications to sponsor smart wallets on a weekly, daily, or monthly basis, either by amount or by number of UserOperations.

 Set the max USD to $0.05 and the max UserOperation to 1 to create a policy with a maximum sponsorship limit of $0.05 and a maximum of 1 UserOperation per user.